qeacourse/RoboNinjaWarrior/How to/meet_your_neato_deprecated.md

 ```
 Making sure docker is running
 Docker is ready
+Shutting down MATLAB ROS Node in case it is running
+This might take up to 30 seconds
+Shutting down global node /matlab_global_node_80051 with NodeURI http://host.docker.internal:58656/
 Shutting down docker container in case it is running
 You will have to manually close any simulator visualizations in your browser
 ROS simulator has been succcessfully shutdown